jonathanheilmann/typo3-ext-pdfjs/README.md

 Available constants are described in Constant Editor.
 For pages, not using bootstrap framework, this extension ships required styles in file "EXT:pdfjs/Resources/Public/Styles/bootstrapStyles.css".
 Insert this path in constant "plugin.tx_pdfjs.settings.bootstrapStyles".

+### Mozilla Viewer

+Mozilla provides a build in [demo viewer](https://mozilla.github.io/pdf.js/web/viewer.html), called `Mozilla Viewer`.

+As Mozilla kindly asks to not use this viewer as unmodified version, you will need to acknowledge this by checking constant `plugin.tx_pdfjs.settings.enableMozillaViewer` in Constant Editor.
+Per default, the viewer uses the complete viewport.
+As this is not the intended behaviour of a TYPO3 plugin, this extension sets the viewer height via css, configurable in Constant Editor for multiple breakpoints.
+Please refer to constants `plugin.tx_pdfjs.settings.breakpoint.[sm,md,lg,xl]` for breakpoints and `plugin.tx_pdfjs.settings.height.[xs,sm,md,lg,xl]` for their related viewer heights.

 ## User

 Add a PDF Viewer content element to your site: